-A bugle sounded across Flanders Fields on Thursday.
-The "Last Post" used to mark the end of a day on the battlefields and still today it is played as a haunting reminder of the hundreds of thousands of men who laid down their lives along this stretch of the Western Front during World War I.
+The bugles that sound daily at a number of sites in Belgium serve as a haunting reminder of the hundreds of thousands of men who laid down their lives along this stretch of the Western Front during World War I.

 "It's a tragedy that hardly anyone comes here.
-Least of all the Germans themselves, many of whom know very little about what happened," Andre de Bruin, a World War I guide and founder of Over The Top Tours, told Deutsche Welle.
+Least of all the Germans themselves, many of whom know very little about what happened," Andre de Bruin, a guide and founder Over The Top Tours, told DW.

 Andre points to rows of gravestones that lie flat on the ground, explaining: "Belgium imposed very strict restrictions on German memorials.
 Headstones were not allowed to stand, not like those of the Commonwealth soldiers and there were many other rules that applied only to Germans."